Listening Script Vocabulary

 (Section 2: You will hear a tour guide talking to a group of visitors at Warwick Castle.
 First, you will have some time to look at questions 13 to 23 [20 seconds].
 Listen carefully and answer questions 13 to 23.)

 Good morning everyone.
 Thank you all for arriving on time for our tour this morning.
 Welcome to Warwick Castle.
 As you know, this is a 90-minute tour so let's get started right away so that we don't waste any of our precious time.
 I'll begin with a quick summary of what we are going to look at on the tour today.

-We’ll end the tour at the Visitor’s Centre, so I’ll just tell you a little but about the prices in case any of you are interested in taking out membership of the Castle.
+We'll end the tour at the Visitors' Centre, so I'll just tell you a little bit about the prices in case any of you are interested in taking out membership of the Castle.
 We actually have a special offer on at the moment so if you join, it costs £30 a year or £65 for a family with up to two children.
-It’s quite good value because members get free drinks in the coffee shop, and you can use it anytime whether or not you are entering the castle.
+It's quite good value because members get free drinks in the coffee shop, and you can use it at any time, whether or not you are entering the castle.

 Now, let's start our tour.
 Just follow me…